HyperKagura/Djixit/tutorial/InstallDjango.md

 python manage.py runserver
 ```

 and open your Browser at http://127.0.0.1:8000/ .
 Hope it worked for you.
-Now, let's try to log-in as admin. visit http://127.0.0.1:8000/admin/ and enter your credentials.
+Now, let's try to log-in as admin.
+Visit http://127.0.0.1:8000/admin/ and enter your credentials.